Table of Contents

 1. Introduction

 In the dynamic field of software development, mastering CI/CD practices has become an essential skill.
-Preparing for interviews that cover ci cd interview questions is key for candidates looking to excel in roles focusing on continuous integration (CI) and continuous delivery (CD).
+Preparing for interviews that cover CI CD interview questions is key for candidates looking to excel in roles focusing on continuous integration (CI) and continuous delivery (CD).
 This article aims to equip you with the knowledge and confidence to tackle such questions effectively.

 CI/CD Proficiency in DevOps Roles